Termination Gateways

 Actions Menu

 Fig. 6.
-Editing Termination Gateway
+Editing a termination gateway

 Termination Gateway Relations